vanryan/zzxxian_blog/content/posts/2018-09-13---life-on-mars/index.md

 collection: "misc"
 tags:
   - "misc"
+  - "dramas"
-  - "Dramas"
+  - "movie"
-  - "Movies"
+  - "film"
-  - "Mental Experiment"
+  - "mental-experiment"
-  - "Cognition"
+  - "cognition"
 description: "Our life is what our thoughts make it."
 ---